DAISY Award® for Extraordinary Nurses

 How Nurses Are Recognized

 Once a nurse is nominated and selected for the Daisy Award, nursing leaders and peers get together for an intimate and special ceremony where the nurse is read their nomination form, honored with a certificate and gifted the Daisy Award statue, The Healers Touch.
-This statue is hand-carved by a Shona artist in Zimbabwe and symbolizes profound respect and the importance healers play in the community.The nurse is also recognized in our employee newsletter, on our website, through social media channels and added to the Daisy Foundation’s website in the Daisy Award Honoree section.
+This statue is hand-carved by a Shona artist in Zimbabwe and symbolizes profound respect and the importance healers play in the community.The nurse is also recognized on our employee blog, on our website, through social media channels and added to the Daisy Foundation’s website in the Daisy Award Honoree section.